On Unique Games with Negative Weights: Preliminaries

-The value of the instance of 2-to-2 Game, $Val(G)$, is defined as the minimum total weight of the unsatisfied edges divided by the total weight of all edges.
+The value of the instance of 2-to-2 Game, $Val(G)$, is defined as the maximum total weight of the satisfied edges divided by the total weight of all edges.

-The authors list the (exact) 2-to-1 Conjecture and the 2-to-2 Conjecture in their minimization forms.
-The latter is somewhat different from that in \cite{dmr}.
-It can be proved that the 2-to-1 Conjecture implies our 2-to-2 Conjecture along the line of \cite{dmr}.\\
+The author lists the 2-to-1 Conjecture and the 2-to-2 Conjecture in their maximization forms.
+Note that the latter is somewhat different from that in \cite{dmr}.
+It can be proved that the 2-to-1 Conjecture implies the 2-to-2 Conjecture along the line of \cite{dmr}.\\

 {\bf Conjecture 3.
-(2-to-1 Conjecture)} {\it For every $\delta>0$, there is a $k=k(\delta)$ such that given an instance $G$ of 2-to-1 Game with the label sets $[2k]$ and $[k]$ it is NP-hard to distinguish whether $Val(G)=0$ or $Val(G)>1-\delta$.}\\
+(2-to-1 Conjecture)} {\it For every $\delta>0$, there is a $k=k(\delta)$ such that given an instance $G$ of 2-to-1 Game with the label sets $[2k]$ and $[k]$ it is NP-hard to distinguish whether $Val(G)=1$ or $Val(G)<\delta$.}\\

 {\bf Conjecture 4.
-(2-to-2 Conjecture)} {\it For every $\delta>0$, there is a $k=k(\delta)$ such that given an instance of 2-to-2 Game with the label set $[2k]$ it is NP-hard to distinguish whether $Val(G)=0$ or $Val(G)>1-\delta$.}\\
+(2-to-2 Conjecture)} {\it For every $\delta>0$, there is a $k=k(\delta)$ such that given an instance $G$ of 2-to-2 Game with the label set $[2k]$ it is NP-hard to distinguish whether $Val(G)=1$ or $Val(G)<\delta$.}\\

-In this paper, the authors define Generalized Unique Game Problem (GUGP), where weights of the edges are allowed to be negative.
-In GUGP, we are given an graph $G=(V,E)$ possibly having parallel edges, weight function $w_{e}\in \mathbb{Q}$ for $e\in E$, and the set of labels, $[k]$.
+In this paper, the author defines {\it Generalized Unique Game Problem (GUGP)}, where the weights of edges are allowed to be negative.
+In GUGP, we are given a graph $G=(V,E)$, possibly having parallel edges, a weight function $w_{e}\in \mathbb{Q}$ for $e\in E$, and a set of labels, $[k]$.
 Each edge $e=(u,v)$ in the graph is equipped with a permutation $\pi_{e}:[k]\rightarrow[k]$.
+The solution of GUGP is a labeling $f:V\rightarrow [k]$ which assigns a label to each vertex of $G$.
+The goal of the problem is to maximize the total weight of the satisfied edges.
+Note that $w_{e}$ could be positive or negative.
+The author assumes there is no edge with zero weight for sake of clearance.